jsmartin/incubator-cloudstack/tools/devcloud/README.md

 	source .rvmrc
 	vagrant up

+If you want to compile cloudstack in the devcloud vm:

+	vim puppet/modules/devcloud/manifests/params.pp

+and set

+	$build_cloudstack = true

+alternately, if you do not want to build cloudstack in the devcloud vm, set:

+	$build_cloudstack = false

 It will now bring up the devcloud vm for this first time.
 Note that it will attempt to download the SSVM and CPVM templates so it will take a long time to launch initially.
 It will also git clone the cloudstack repository and attempt to build an launch it.